 Clean coal - quotable quotes includes statements referring to Carbon Capture and Storage (CCS).

-Some of the statements skeptical of CCS by industry insiders or those close to the power generation or coal industry include:
+Some key statements providing insights into the formidable challenges facing CCS by industry insiders or those close to the power generation or coal industry include:

 - "CCS as a magical technology that solves the carbon problem for coal plants is oversold. … I think there is a lot to learn, and it is going to take us a lot longer for us to figure it out than a lot of us think." - Jim Rogers, CEO of Duke Energy in June 2008.